Brechin: Brechin Cathedral

 The town is well known for its cathedral, with eleventh century round tower (Historic Environment Scotland), one of only two of these Irish-style monuments surviving in Scotland (the other is at Abernethy, Perthshire).
 The tower was originally free-standing, but is now incorporated in the framework of the cathedral.

 The cathedral has been much altered, but still contains medieval work of the 13th and 14th centuries, notably a handsome western tower and processional door.

 Scottish Episcopal Church

 In 1695, following the Glorious Revolution, the town's Episcopalians were driven out of Brechin Cathedral which remained under the control of the Church of Scotland.
 A meeting house was set up in the High Street with a chapel being built in 1743.
 Following the Jacobite rising of 1745, the chapel's seats and books were destroyed by government forces and the chapel was taken over by a qualified congregation.

 A new Episcopalian Church, St Andrews Church was built in 1809 and consecrated in June 1811.
 This was replaced by a new building in 1888.
 St Andrews Church is part of the Diocese of Brechin and its archives are held by the University of Dundee.

 Governance

-Brechin is represented within Angus Council by the Brechin & Edzell ward, from which three councillors are elected.
+Brechin is represented within Angus Council by three councillors who represent the Brechin & Edzell ward.
+In the Scottish Parliament, it is part of the Angus North and Mearns constituency and the North East Scotland electoral region.
+In the UK Parliament, it is part of the Angus and Perthshire Glens constituency.